codepath/android_guides/Repeating-Periodic-Tasks.md

 // Create the Handler object (on the main thread by default) Handler handler = new Handler();
-// Define the task to be run here private Runnable runnableCode = new Runnable() {
+// Define the code block to be executed private Runnable runnableCode = new Runnable() {
     @Override
     public void run() {